Semiconductor Ultra Pure Water Treatment

 Monitoring Semiconductor Water Quality

-Monitoring the impurities in semicondcutor fab water requires specialised analytical instruments.
+Monitoring the impurities in semiconductor fab water requires specialised analytical instruments.
 From sampling and measuring to characterisation and more, Air Liquide’s world-class analytical services are key in helping electronics manufacturers control, monitor and improve their Fab throughput, and assure the quality of electronics devices.

 TOC analysers, conductivity and particle counters are among the instruments used.
 I personally used to look at Silicon chips under the AFM microscope when I did my M.Sc research to identify contaminants.